 - Bhagwan Swaminarayan manifested in northern India in 1781 to grant eternal liberation to countless souls, remove misguided religious practices, and dispel misinterpretations that had crept into Hinduism.

 - Heading a socio-spiritual awakening, he established the Swaminarayan Sampradaya at the age of 20, introducing social reforms, serving the poor and needy, and preaching against superstitions, addictions and violence.

-- He initiated 3,000 sadhus (ordained monks) and was recognised and worshipped as Bhagwan (God) during his lifetime by countless individuals.
+- During his lifetime, he initiated 3,000 sadhus (ordained monks), and was recognised and worshipped as Purushottam (supreme God) by countless individuals.

 - To learn more about Bhagwan Swaminarayan, please click here.

 - Gunatitanand Swami was the first spiritual successor of Bhagwan Swaminarayan.